Jaywalking: Europe

 The motorway's status is signed at its entries and exits by a symbol, conforming to international agreements but specific to each country.
 Pedestrians are usually banned on European motorways.

 In many European countries, pedestrians are banned from high speed roads such as motorways or expressways, but they are generally permitted on regular rural and urban roads.
 That is done in compliance with the Vienna Convention on Road Traffic, which also contains concepts addressing the question of the usage of the road or street by pedestrians for walking or crossing.
 Some countries like Ireland do not comply with the convention as rigorously as others.
 Laws and traditions vary from country to country.

 Pedestrians account for 10% of motorway fatalities: 217 pedestrian fatalities on EU motorways in 2012 and 847 between 2010 and 2012.
 The rate is 20% in Poland, 17% in Great Britain, 15% in Spain and 10% in France.
 These include vehicle users who leave their vehicles after they have broken down, workers in work zones and individuals who illegally enter the motorway on foot.

 Belgium

-Pedestrians must use marked crossings within 20 m if the speed limit is above 30 km/h.
+Pedestrians must use marked crossings within 20 metres if the speed limit is above 30 km/h (20 mph).
 However, any physical injury to a pedestrian caused by a traffic accident is compensated by the insurance of the drivers involved, regardless of the responsibility of the pedestrian, unless the pedestrian is over 14 and wanted the accident and its consequences to occur.

+Czech Republic

+Pedestrians must cross at a zebra crossing, underpass, overpass, or traffic-light intersection if such a crossing is within 50 metres (yards).
+Otherwise, they may cross the road perpendicular to its axis after assuring themselves that it is safe to do so.
+Jaywalking is punishable by a fine of up to CZK 1,500 on the spot, or CZK 2,000–5,000 in further proceedings.